MoneyNitch/3dpcc/README.md

 Bambu Studio or OrcaSlicer, reads material, weight (model, supports, prime tower and total) and multi-color information, and calculates print costs.

+> Important Note: This project is not intended for use on the public network and may pose a risk.
+Please use it only on a private network at this time.

 > This project is a hobby project and is currently in Early Access.
 It is still
 > under active development, so errors, missing features, or incomplete
 > functionality may occur.
 Feedback and suggestions are welcome.
 This is my first open-source project, and I also plan to program a large part of it using AI, since I wanted to test it out.

 ## Features